johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab3.md

 * Date due: 10/01/2014 at 11:55pm CST

 ##Assignment
-* Read and follow Chapter 3 from the Rails Tutorial book.
+* Read and follow Chapter 4 and 5 from the Rails Tutorial book.
-* Commit a working application, including passing unit tests.
+* Commit a working application, including passing unit tests (Rails only code).
 * Deploy to Heroku

 ##Turn in instructions